 Would you like to have excellent, undergraduate students help academic settings?
 The Peer Educator program teaches outstanding undergraduates, selected by you, to be Peer Educators.
-Students earn three credits (EAPS 487) while learning how to be effective peer educators, and in the process earn the opportunity to assist faculty members in courses, with tutoring, and with mentoring.
+Students earn up to six credits (EAPS 456 and EAPS 457) while learning how to be effective peer educators, and in the process earn the opportunity to assist faculty members in courses, with tutoring, and with mentoring.

 Excellent students are chosen by a department to work with entry level classes in a variety of ways including mentoring, tutoring, holding review and homework sessions.
 The students receive education on how to be an effective peer educator via a 3-credit class, an advanced peer educator class is also available.

 EAPS 456 and 457 are 3-credit classes designed to support education, learning, and practice in a variety of peer education settings.
 Learning outcomes include:

 - In depth knowledge of a particular subject matter or discipline through teaching, tutoring, and mentoring.